jedavies-dev/kiss-armv7/README.md

 # kiss-armv7
 Unofficial KISS Linux port to armv7.
 32-bit, hard float: armv7-linux-musleabihf

+## Installation
-See releases page for latest tarball.
+See the [releases](https://github.com/jedavies-dev/kiss-armv7/releases) page for latest tarball.

-System firmware and compiler to follow.
+General instructions on how to install can be found on the upstream KISS website: https://k1ss.org/install